DMBuce/resticbackup/README.md

     lrwxrwxrwx 1 root root 19 Oct 21 20:43 /etc/cron.daily/restic_backup -> /usr/bin/rheostoick
     lrwxrwxrwx 1 root root 19 Oct 21 20:44 /etc/cron.weekly/rheostoick_prune -> /usr/bin/rheostoick

+You can configure rheostoic to log to a file or syslog with the `LOG_FILE` setting.

 In the same folder as the config file, there is a `hooks.d` directory where you can place executable hooks to run before or after the restic command.
 Rheostoick will run `*.pre` hooks before the configured restic command,